 11. Storage.
 We regret that no storage of any kind can be provided on site prior to or between filming sessions.

-13. Insurance.
+14. Insurance.
 The production company must carry workers’ compensation insurance and a general liability policy with limits of at least $1 million.
-Depending upon the circumstances, the production company may be required to obtain additional coverage, to name the Aquarium as an additional insured, and to furnish a certificate of insurance.
+Depending upon the circumstances, the production company may be required to obtain additional coverage, to name the Aquarium as an additional insured, and to furnish a certificate of insurance in advance of the shoot.

 15. Appearance Releases.
 The production company shall obtain appearance releases for Aquarium visitors and/or staff whenever necessary.

 16. Trademarks.
-The Aquarium’s name and its logo are trademarks owned Long Island Aquarium.
+The Aquarium’s name and its logo are trademarks owned Long Island Aquarium & Exhibition Center.
 Permission is granted to use these trademarks in the company’s final product without alteration.
+Permission to use any of the trademarks for any of the Aquarium’s properties, programs, and adventures must be obtained from the Aquarium, with the following notice: “[names of trademarks] are trademarks belonging to Long Island Aquarium & Exhibition Center.
+All Rights Reserved.”

 17. Ownership.
 Except as otherwise agreed, all film and photographs shot by the production company shall belong to it.
 The company shall provide a copy of the final product to the Aquarium for archival purposes.